 Funding Comments Would be good to clarify funding sources and budget.
 My understanding is there has been very little funding put into the complete streets program Complete street designs deplete the road funds significantly.
 Road funds should be used for roads.
 Only 5% of the funds for roads comes from the City General fund.
 95% comes from gas tax or other road funds Scoring/Metrics Comments Need this expansion and clarity and analysis of what streets meet criteria for becoming complete streets The last phrase seems specific.
 Likely other projects that make progress to the goal for more people.
-Leadership Comments • Who's responsible, 8 committees sounds like no one is
+Leadership Comments Who's responsible, 8 committees sounds like no one is

-Safety and Security: A A safe and secure transportation system. by developing a Visio providing physical se "Protect vulnerable road users such as bicyclists and pedestrians n Zero Plan, supporting updates to state and local regulations, paration between on-street bicyclist and motorists based on re best practices and available crash data."
-Training Comments • Are we providing training as well as we modify the system?
-Future Comments • Are we taking int consideration what the future generations would look like?
+Safety and Security: A safe and secure transportation system.

+Possible Action Step: "Protect vulnerable road users such as bicyclists and pedestrians by developing a Vision Zero Plan, supporting updates to state and local regulations, providing physical separation between on-street bicyclist and motorists based on safety countermeasure best practices and available crash data."

+Training Comments Are we providing training as well as we modify the system?
+Future Comments Are we taking int consideration what the future generations would look like?